Basics of Quantification & digital PCR Assay Design

 𝐶𝑜𝑝𝑖𝑒𝑠/(20 𝑢𝑙)=𝐶𝑃𝐷×𝑁_𝑡𝑜𝑡𝑎𝑙 (≈20 000) (0.00003 x 20 ul = 6 copies)

-Relationship Between the Limit of Detection and Droplet Counts
+Relationship Between the Limit of Detection and Interrogated Molecules, the Rule of Three

-The level of limit of detection (LOD; of an assay) and the droplet count are two deeply intertwined parameters.
-Since in practice it has been observed that in order to detect 1 positive event out of 1 000 (i.e. achieve the LOD of 0.001 or 0.1%), approximately 3 times higher number of events need to be screened (in this example, 3 000 droplets need to be screened to identify 3 positive events), we can describe the relationship between the LOD of an assay and droplet count like this:
+The level of limit of detection (LOD; of an assay) and the number of interrogated genome equivalents are deeply intertwined parameters.
+Since in practice (and according to Poisson statistics) it has been observed that in order to detect 1 positive event out of 1 000 (i.e. achieve an LOD of 0.001 or 0.1%), approximately three times more genome equivalents must be screened (in this example, ~3 000 genome equivalents must be interrogated).
+In ddPCR, because DNA molecules are distributed into droplets according to Poisson statistics, this requires generating a larger number of droplets depending on the mean occupancy.
+We can therefore describe the relationship between LOD and the number of interrogated molecules as:

 Where: